Akazizu1/Data-Analysis-on-Games-released/README.md

 # Data-Analysis-on-Games-released
 This project explores video game play times , trends, and projections using Python (pandas, matplotlib, seaborn).
 The notebook provides insights into platform performance, future projections, and gameplay duration comparisons.

+The dataset is imported from Kaggle.
+Here is the link, https://www.kaggle.com/datasets/b4n4n4p0wer/how-long-to-beat-video-game-playtime-dataset

 1. Dataset Loading & Cleaning